nickthecook/ops/README.md

 Have you ever tried to run `rake` or `mvn` task, had it fail, and struggled to find the definition of the failed task?
 Have you ever had to dig through the code to remember the `namespace:of:the:task:you:want`?

 There are several automation and dependency-management tools for your repo.
 However, they often require learning a DSL and using complex features like namespaces or files distributed throughout the repo.
-(Also, few (if any) of them have built-in support for the many dependency types supported by `ops`.)
+Also few (if any) of them have built-in support for the many dependency types supported by `ops`.)

 With `ops`, all the info you need to see what command was run with what arguments is in `ops.yml` in the current directory.
 It's plain `YAML`; no DSLs here.
 It's completely self-contained: your `ops.yml` file _will_ include the action you ran that failed, and it will be easy to see exactly what command it ran.